lengning/Heatmap-wrapper/README.md

 -  [Need normalization or not] If T is specified, median-by-ratio normalization will be performed prior to PCA analysis

--  [Whether plot heatmap by reordered cells by WaveCrestENI] If T is specified, WaveCrestENI will be performed prior.
-If F is specified Condition.csv and MarkerList.csv files will be ignored
+-  [Whether run WaveCrest or not (RunWaveCrest)] If T is specified, WaveCrestENI will be performed prior and will plot heatmap by WaveCrestENI recovered cell order.
+If F is specified, regular heatmap will be provided, and both Condition.csv and markerList.csv files will be ignored

 -  [OutputName] Need to be XX.pdf.
 The pdf width and height will be automatically adjusted based on # genes and # samples